Cairo is burning.

-Autumn Quail shows the honesty that, sometimes, underlies corruption.
+Autumn Quail reveals the honesty that, sometimes, underlies corruption.
 It also reveals an optimism for the coexistence of old and new ideals.
-It is Mahfouz writing from the perspective of Egypt’s old regime – the constitutional monarchy and the liberalism of the then-dominant Wafd political party – as the ’52 revolution unfolds.
+It is Mahfouz writing from the perspective of Egypt’s old regime – the constitutional monarchy and the liberalism of the then-dominant Wafd political party – as the 1952 revolution unfolds.

 Mahfouz has done this more thoroughly in many of his other writings, and Autumn Quail is one of his weaker novels.
 Somewhere between short story and novel, Autumn Quail, for the purpose Mahfouz gave it, should have been a much shorter work.

 Recently promoted, Isa is nearing a full ministerial post when the new regime uniformly sweeps him and his party compatriots away with a pension and two years’ salary.
 Isa loses more than his job.
 His fiancée, Salwa, and her family, headed by a prominent pasha now honorably retired, no longer want marriage.

 Isa tries to hold onto his pre-revolution identity.
 Eventually marrying Qaddriyya, a barren woman, for her family’s money, Isa trades the possibility of progeny and future for the comfort of the money by which he was so accustomed to live.
 It isn’t until he catches sight of his daughter, the embodiment of a past romp with the kept woman Riri, that he aches for something more.